eteq/astropysics/docs/gui/intro.rst

 operate as stand-alone command-line tools when the situation warrants.

 Note that these applications make heavy use of `Enthought Traits <http://code.enthought.com/projects/traits/>`_ and the associated `Enthought Tools Suite <http://code.enthought.com/projects/index.php>`_ if they are not installed, most of these will not function.

+Another important related GUI used in astropysics is the Fit GUI from :mod:`pymodelfit`.
+This GUI is used wherever interactive curve-fitting is needed (and was, in fact, originally made for astropysics).

 .. toctree::
    :maxdepth: 2